This list is updated regularly. It is organized by start of previews.

 About: The story of producer Don Cornelius, who created the long-running TV variety show Soul Train with a score including soul and R&B songs showcased in the series.
 A world premiere production is scheduled to premiere at ACT in San Francisco in October 2022.

 Creative team: Charles Randolph-Wright (playwright), Ruben Santaigo-Hudson (director)

 About: A new play about the life of Oscar winner and Tony nominee Sidney Poitier, based on Poitier's best-selling autobiography The Measure of a Man.

 Creative Team: Irving Berlin (music & lyrics), Chad Beguelin (book), Christopher Gattelli (director)

 About: Premiered on the West End in 2013 in an earlier version, directed by Matthew White and choreographed by Bill Deamer.
 The first New York developmental lab was held in March 2014.
 A second lab was held May-June 2015, directed by Christopher Gattelli.
 Gattelli told Playbill in January 2017 that a Broadway production is still several seasons off.

 Creative Team: Julianne Wick Davis (music) and Dan Collins (book and lyrics), Marc Bruni (director), Josh Prince (choreographer)

 About: Based on the Peggy Rajski's Oscar-winning 1994 short film about a gay 13-year-old who is obsessed with singer Diana Ross.
 A fall 2017 tryout at the Writers Theatre in Glencoe, Illinois.
-An Off-Broadway production issued a nationwide casting call in June 2021.
+An Off-Broadway production played in fall 2021.